Central to the new-music experience in New York.

 Performance Note

 Metaxis is a collection of notational and strategic material for a large ensemble of creative musicians.
 Each performance has an element of customization, i.e. an event or ensemble-specific micro-form is developed utilizing the various materials contained within the macro-form of the folio score.
-Included in the first generation of the folio (created December '06) are the manuscript micro-form and instructions for laptop and electric bass from the first performance, and several notation pages for winds, brass, and percussion.
+Included in the first iteration of the folio (created December '06) are the manuscript micro-form and instructions for laptop and electric bass from the first performance, and several notation pages for winds, brass, and percussion.
 Future generations of the score will contain additional material developed over the life of the piece.
 Additional micro-forms will be created by the composer (in collaboration with his own ensembles and by commissioned request), or by individual or group decision-making based on the available collection of material.

 Aesthetic Note